Frequently Asked Questions for Freshman Students Starting Spring 2016

-- Freshmen are required to attend a 2-day orientation session and attendance at all sessions during orientation is the only way to register for classes for your first semester.
+- Freshmen are required to attend a one-day orientation session and attendance at all sessions during orientation is the only way to register for classes for your first semester.

 - How much does it cost?

 - There is no upfront cost for orientation.
 Orientation fees are folded into the Student Success Fee that is paid in the fall.
 That fee covers other important student service areas such as tutoring for the entire time the student is at UNC.

-- What happens if I cannot attend both days of my Orientation session?
+- What happens if I cannot attend the full day of my Orientation session?

 - Do my parents have to attend Orientation with me?

 - While we do have a Parent Orientation option for parents or any other family members, they are not required to attend orientation with you.
 Look through the Parent Orientation section of our website for complete information.